biodiversitydata-se/SOS/Docs/SearchFilter.md

 ### Search for observations with taxon lists - merge

-This filter will return observations for all mammal species (TaxonId=4000107) and all Habitats directive species.
+This filter will return observations for all mammal species (TaxonId=4000107) and all species listed in the Habitats directive.
 ```json
 {
     "taxon" : {